This post may contain affiliate links. Please read our disclosure policy.

 Make The Crust

-- Using an electric hand mixer on medium speed, mix together the butter and sugar in a medium-sized bowl until well blended.
-Next, add the flour, cornstarch, and salt and mix until combined.
+- In a medium bowl, use an electric hand mixer on medium speed to beat the butter and sugar until smooth.
+Add the flour, cornstarch, and salt, then mix until combined.

 Make The Filling

-- In a separate small bowl, whisk together the egg, sugar, flour, and lemon juice until the mixture is thoroughly combined.
+- In a small bowl, whisk the egg, sugar, flour, and lemon juice until smooth.

-- Once baked, remove from the oven and let it cool completely on a rack.
+- Remove from the oven and let the bars cool in the pan on a wire rack.

-- For serving, cut into squares.
-Optionally, you can dust them with powdered sugar for an extra touch of sweetness.Pro Tip: For clean cuts, dip your knife into warm water, wipe it dry, and then slice.
-Repeat this process after each cut to ensure neat, clean slices of your lemon bars.
+- Once cooled, cut into squares.
+If desired, dust with powdered sugar.Pro Tip: For clean slices, dip a knife into warm water, wipe it dry, then cut.
+Repeat between slices for neat edges.

 Notes